Ozymandias (Breaking Bad): Critical response

 Bryan Cranston and Anna Gunn received acclaim and won Primetime Emmy Awards for their performances in "Ozymandias".

 "Ozymandias" received universal critical acclaim, and is widely considered not only the show's best episode but also one of the best episodes in the history of television.
 Many publications named it the best television episode of 2013; (Note: Year-end lists include those by Digital Spy, Entertainment Weekly, IndieWire, Time, and Vulture.) some named it the best of the decade.
 (Note: Salon and USA Today named it as one of the best TV episodes of the decade; Variety 4th; The Ringer 10th.)
 TV Guide picked "Ozymandias" as the best television episode of the 21st century.
 Rolling Stone listed it as the best television episode of all time.
 "Ozymandias" frequently tops polls of the best Breaking Bad episodes.
 (Note: Such as those by Complex, IGN, IndieWire, Paste, The Ringer, Uproxx and Vulture) The episode, watched by 6.4 million viewers—the then-most for the show—is revered among fans, achieving a perfect 10.0 out of 10 rating on IMDb with over 200,000 votes, putting it at the number one spot for its 'Best TV Episodes' ranking.
+It was the only episode to have a perfect rating for over thirteen years.

 Tom Mendelsohn of The Independent praised how the episode paid off the season's build-up.
 Seth Amitin of IGN echoed similar sentiments.
 The Los Angeles Times' Emily St. James described it as "rich" and gave particular praise to how it made Skyler's arc as a victim to willing accomplice "worth it", which she felt had previously been a fault of the season.
 IndieWire's Kevin Jagernauth complimented how the episode delivered on each member of the White family's arcs.
 Maureen Ryan of The Huffington Post commended how it actualized the consequences of Walt's actions, in what she saw as a visceral manner.
 Tyler Hersko, in an article for IndieWire, applauded how it was a "culmination" of the show to that point.